Guaifenesin/hydrocodone (By mouth)

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, Addison disease, asthma, diabetes, enlarged prostate, thyroid disease, trouble urinating, severe breathing problems or cough, or recently had a head injury or stomach problems.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, Addison disease, asthma, breathing problems or cough, diabetes, enlarged prostate, thyroid problems, trouble urinating, or recently had a head injury or stomach problems.
 Tell your doctor if you have been addicted to alcohol or drugs.

 - This medicine may make you dizzy or drowsy.
 Do not drive or do anything else that could be dangerous until you know how this medicine affects you.